pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 ### For Linux:
 #### OpenStack GUI Method:
-1. 	go to compute -> Key Pairs
+1. Go to compute -> Key Pairs
-2. Click on "+ Create new keypair" on th eupper right corner
+2. Click on "+ Create new keypair" on the upper right corner
 3. Name you keypair something unique, and select "SSH key" in the drop-down menu in the second field.
 4. Download the key and move it to the .SSH folder in your ~/ (home/) directory.
 If there is no such folder, make it.
-5. Make sure file access rights on your private key is limited to you only and remove any "other users" permissions on the key. if this is not done, you will not be able to log on to the cloud instance.
+5. Make sure file access rights on your private key is limited to you only and remove any "other users" permissions on the key.
+If this is not done, you will not be able to log on to the cloud instance.

 #### Terminal Method
-before trying this, verify that you have the OpenSSH tools installed.
+Before trying this, verify that you have the OpenSSH tools installed.
 It should come as standard on any Debian or Red-hat distribution.

-1.  type `ssh-keygen` in the terminal
+1. Type `ssh-keygen` in the terminal
-2.  the terminal will prompt you to select a key-install location.
+2. The terminal will prompt you to select a key-install location.
 Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
-The default location is `home/<user>/.ssh/` NOTE: if you already have a key with a given name DO NOT OVERWRITE IT!.
-This will cause you to loose access whatever your previous key was used for.
+The default location is `home/<user>/.ssh/` NOTE: if you already have a key with a given name DO NOT OVERWRITE IT!
+This will cause you to loose access to whatever your previous key was used for.
 3. The terminal will ask you for a password.
 Either keep it secure in your system, or add a password to it.
 This is up to you.
 If you wish to bypass the password, just press ENTER.
-4. You now have a keypair. upload the .PUB key to the instance in task-1 when it asks you for keys
+4. You now have a keypair.
+Upload the .PUB key to the instance in task-1 when it asks you for keys

 ### for Windows
 Verify that OpenSSH is installed or Instal OpenSSH under settings -> apps and features -> optional features.
 It should come as standard on windows-10 if you have the latest build.

 1. Run cmd.exe as administrator
-2.  type `ssh-keygen` in the terminal
+2. Type `ssh-keygen` in the terminal
-3.  the terminal will prompt you to select a key-install location.
+3. The terminal will prompt you to select a key-install location.
 Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
 The default location is `C:/Users/<username>/.ssh/` NOTE: if you already have a key with a given name DO NOT OVERWRITE IT!.
-This will cause you to loose access whatever your previous key was used for.
+This will cause you to loose access to whatever your previous key was used for.
 4. The terminal will ask you for a password.
 Either keep it secure in your system, or add a password to it.
 This is up to you.
 If you wish to bypass the password, just press ENTER.
-5. You now have a keypair. upload the .PUB key to the instance in task-1 when it asks you for keys
+5. You now have a keypair.
+Upload the .PUB key to the instance in task-1 when it asks you for keys

 ### for MacOS

-1.  type `ssh-keygen` in the terminal
+1. Type `ssh-keygen` in the terminal
-2.  the terminal will prompt you to select a key-install location.
+2. The terminal will prompt you to select a key-install location.
 Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
 The default location is `Users/<user>/.ssh/` NOTE: if you already have a key with a given DO NOT OVERWRITE IT!
-This will cause you to loose access whatever whatever your previous key was used for.
+This will cause you to loose access to whatever whatever your previous key was used for.
 3. The terminal will ask you for a password.
 Either keep it secure in your system, or add a password to it.
 This is up to you.
 If you wish to bypass the password, just press ENTER.
-4. You now have a keypair. upload the .PUB key to the instance in task-1 when it asks you for keys
+4. You now have a keypair.
+Upload the .PUB key to the instance in task-1 when it asks you for keys

 A simple explaination of how it works: http://blakesmith.me/2010/02/08/understanding-public-key-private-key-concepts.html.